 certification of the application in accordance with clause 9.1.2.

-Where the Commission considers that, for the purpose of deciding whether to approve base capex in respect of a listed project it requires further information of Transpower, the Commission will request provision by Transpower ofsuch information by a date specified by the Commission such that it is reasonable for Transpower to comply with.
+Where the Commission considers that, for the purpose of deciding whether to approve base capex in respect of a listed project it requires further information than that provided in Transpower’s application, the Commission will request Transpower to provide such information by a reasonable future date.

-The Commission may in addition to the base capex allowance, at its discretion, determine an approved amount of base capex in respect of a listed project for disclosure years in a regulatory period, following evaluation of Transpower’s application, in accordance with:
+The Commission may in addition to the base capex allowances, at its discretion, determine an approved amount of base capex in respect of a listed project for disclosure years in a regulatory period, following evaluation of Transpower’s application, in accordance with:

 the consultation requirements in clause 8.1.1 that would apply if this application was part of the base capex proposal; and

-the criteria in clause 6.1.1 that would apply if this application was part of the base capex proposal and the listed project was an identified programme and, where relevant, Schedule A.
+the criteria in clause 6.1.1(1), clause 6.1.1(2) and clause A2.

 In any decision to approve additional base capex in respect of a listed project, the Commission will-

-apply the forecast CPI used to determine the base capex allowance for that regulatory period to the approved additional base capex for the listed project;
+apply the forecast CPI used to determine the base capex allowances for that regulatory period to the approved additional base capex for the listed project;

-apply the forecast FX rates used to determine the base capex allowance for that regulatory period to the approved additional base capex for the listed project; and
+apply the forecast FX rates used to determine the base capex allowances for that regulatory period to the approved additional base capex for the listed project;

-specify the amount or percentage of the additional base capex for the listed project to which the forecast FX rates may apply.
+specify the amount or percentage of the additional base capex for the listed project to which the forecast FX rates may apply;

+determine whether the base capex standard incentive rate or base capex low incentive rate applies to the additional base capex.

 The Commission will publish its decision on Transpower’s application for approval of base capex in respect of a listed project as soon as reasonably practicable.